Carbery can show his 'X-factor' - Catt

 |Coverage: Live text commentary on the BBC Sport website

-Ireland assistant coach Mike Catt says Joey Carbery has the attributes to "do what's right for the team" but also still show his full range of skills in Sunday's game against Argentina.
+Joey Carbery has the attributes to "do what's right" for Ireland at fly-half while showing his full range of skills against Argentina on Sunday, assistant coach Mike Catt says.

 With Johnny Sexton ruled out, injury-plagued Carbery will make only his ninth Ireland start after his superb late cameo in the win over New Zealand.